 - conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - be mindful of the timescales to respond within - Prepare a comprehensive report for the HT/HoS or School's Support and Challenge Advocate/Chair of the Trust that sets out the facts, identifies solutions and recommends courses of action to resolve problems. - The HT/HOS or School's Support and Challenge Advocate (or Chair of the Trust for CEO/MAT complaints) will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant.

 Complaints Co-ordinator

-(This could be the HT/HOS)
+(This could be the HT/HOS or other staff member providing administrative support e.g. the TGP)

 The complaints co-ordinator should: